 This post may contain affiliate links.
 Please read our disclosure policy.

-- Asparagus – Roasting it brings out a deeper, richer flavor.
+- Asparagus – I’ll show you how to roast asparagus to bring out a deeper, richer flavor.
 Fresh is best; please don’t use asparagus from a jar.

 - Olive Oil – Helps everything roast up, but you can swap in avocado oil or any neutral cooking oil if needed.